Physics for aliens and English for journalists: how to spend a weekend in new York city (April 10-12)

 Read more: Learn how over 100 years, the cinema went from farcical entertainment to one of the most popular and influential art forms.

-You will understand the history of cinema, for example, ten paintings, one from each decade.
-Each film expresses the era and reflects trends as copyright and mass cinema.
+You will understand the history of cinema, for example, ten paintings, one from decades.
+Each of them reflects the era and presents trends as copyright and mass cinema.

 Cost: Free